 Future Outlook: Social Media’s Role in Shaping SEA Food Culture

 Social media is changing how people in Southeast Asia find and enjoy food.
 New tools, such as augmented reality (AR) filters, are making food marketing more interactive.
-For example, users can see a virtual version of a dish on their table or try on a chef’s hat before ordering.
+You can explore how AR is transforming the food industry from virtual dish previews to immersive dining experiences that begin long before a guest sets foot in a restaurant.
 Shoppable videos enable viewers to purchase food products directly from a clip, all within the app.
 These features help brands connect with customers in new ways and boost sales.

 The role of influencers is moving towards a focus on honesty and genuine experiences, rather than just promoting products.
 Food creators who share behind-the-scenes moments or personal stories gain more trust.